 Single tenant property is property that is fully occupied by a single user.
 Single tenant properties often feature a triple-net (NNN) lease structure and generally have remaining lease terms of at least 10 years.

-Fees that are not directly related to labor and direct constructions costs.
+Soft costs are fees that are not directly related to labor and direct constructions costs.
 Soft costs include architectural, engineering, financing, and legal fees, and

-A legal entity established by the sponsor or borrowing entity whose operations are limited to the acquisition and financing of specific assets.
+Special purpose entity is a legal entity established by the sponsor or borrowing entity whose operations are limited to the acquisition and financing of specific assets.

 In the context of real estate partnerships, a sponsor is an individual or company in charge of finding, acquiring, and managing the real estate property on behalf of